New study shows a carnivorous dinosaur species regrew all its teeth every few months. Majungasaurus lived in Madagascar some 70 million years ago.

 The time-consuming process would not have been possible without the involvement of Adelphi University students: Former undergraduates Elizabeth Mardakhayava and Joanna Gavras and current graduate student Thomas Pascucci are co-authors on the paper.

-“Future research will be able to use this study to estimate tooth-replacement rate in dinosaurs without destructively sampling teeth,” Pascucci explains.
+“Future research will be able to use this study to estimate the tooth-replacement rate in dinosaurs without destructively sampling teeth,” Pascucci explains.

 Reference: “Evolution of high tooth replacement rates in theropod dinosaurs” by Michael D. D’Emic, Patrick M. O’Connor, Thomas R. Pascucci, Joanna N. Gavras, Elizabeth Mardakhayava and Eric K. Lund, 27 November 2019, PLOS ONE.